daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 [comment]: <> (2024BB)

-# Lecture5: has been merged into the above for 2018
+# Lecture5: has been merged into the above

 [comment]: <> (2024EE)